PriyaranjanKS/FusionDevBlogs/_posts/2024-08-19-Copilot-Llama.md

 	```
      ![Filtered Output](\images\13_CopilotLlama\40.png)

-11. If we were to test and output this variable value in the test pane, we will get the table output as :
+11. If we were to test and output this variable(*varSalesDetails*) value in the test pane, we will get the table output as :

 	```
 	[{“Month”:“January”,“Product”:“AeroFusion Blender”,“SalesAmount”:7500},